 - The ability to gain visibility across all work

 - The effective use of all resources

-- The maintenance and communication of an integrated technology roadmap
+- The maintenance and communication of a technology roadmap using an integrated roadmapping tool

 - Management of all assets to provide a 360 degree view of all technology investments and portfolios